Buxton and the Peak District

 Buxton Museum & Art Gallery – Explore the Wonders of the Peak, discovering the geology, archaeology and history of the Peak District through seven time zones.
 Enjoy a changing programme of exhibitions of art, craft, local history and photography and step into a Victorian scientist’s study.
 Contact: +44 (0)1298 24658.

 The Pavilion Gardens – The beautiful 23 acres Pavilion Gardens are enjoyed by residents and visitors alike.
-The combination of walks, lakes, water fowl, play areas and miniature train ensure that they remain a firm favourite with the whole family.
-Within the historic buildings complex are the Tourist information, a unique gift shop, The gallery in the gardens, a coffee shop and restaurant and the swimming pool and fitness centre.
+The combination of walks, lakes, water fowl, well presented play areas and miniature train ensure that they remain a firm favourite with the whole family.
+Within the historic buildings is the Octagon exhibition hall, a unique gift shop, the gallery in the gardens, a coffee shop and restaurant and the swimming pool and fitness centre.